MIMO FSO Systems in Hybrid Quantum Noise Environments: SKR Analysis with One- and Two-way CV-QKD Protocols: Numerical Results and Discussion

-Fig.~\ref{f4} presents the plots of the $\text{SKR}_{\text{MIMO}}$ for the one-way and the two-way protocols used for the MIMO FSO CV-QKD system affected by hybrid quantum noise as a function of the transmission distance $z$ between Alice and Bob.
-It is observed that across all the MIMO configurations, the SKR exhibits a sharp decay over short ranges, eventually transitioning into a shallow, distance-insensitive tail, and the two-way protocol consistently outperforms the one-way protocol, with the relative advantage being most notable at short ranges and gradually narrowing as the distance $z$ increases.
+Figure~\ref{f4} presents the plots of the $\text{SKR}_{\text{MIMO}}$ for both the one- and two-way protocols used with the considered MIMO FSO CV-QKD system under hybrid quantum noise as a function of the transmission distance $z$ between Alice and Bob.
+It is observed that, across all MIMO configurations, the SKR exhibits a sharp decay over short ranges, eventually transitioning into a shallow, distance-insensitive tail.
+It is also shown that the two-way protocol consistently outperforms the one-way one, with the relative advantage being most notable at short ranges and gradually narrowing as the distance $z$ increases.
 As the MIMO order increases, the performance curves rise across all values of $z$.
 This trend remains consistent over varying distances, although the added benefits of larger MIMO tend to diminish as the distance increases.
-This phenomenon can be attributed to the domination of path loss and pointing error due to turbulence at higher transmission distances, and higher performance degradation due to the hybrid quantum noise for larger MIMO configurations.
+This phenomenon can be attributed to the dominance of path loss and pointing error due to turbulence at longer transmission distances, and to the more performance degradation from hybrid quantum noise in larger MIMO configurations.

+It has been observed that the analytical bounds presented in \cite{mouli_hybridnoise_Jan2025} closely follow the the numerically evaluated classical mutual information which leads to the same with SKR.
+This finding indicates a close tightness of the bounds for the considered system model.
+Finally, it can be seen in Fig.~\ref{f4} that, within the considered range of transmission distances and MIMO configurations, the analytical bounds reported in \cite{mouli_hybridnoise_Jan2025} closely follow the numerically evaluated SKRs, indicating near-tightness of the bounds in this regime.